digital-organizing/data-import-curia-vista/README.md

 Source and further reading: [parlament.ch](https://www.parlament.ch/en/ratsbetrieb/curia-vista)

-## Design Goals
+## Design Aspects

+### Speed

+By importing Curia Vista data into a (local) PostgreSQL database, queries are as fast as your hardware is.

+Slow queries can be improved by adding relevant indexes.

+### Sane Interface

+The official Curia Vista service uses OData 2.0, which is painful to work with.

+By importing data to PostgreSQL, users can query data using SQL.

+### Schema Quality

+The schema served via the official Curia Vista service should be improved:

+1) Normalize the mirrored data
+2) Come up with a new, improved database schema

+### Data Quality

-The Curia Vista database has many quirks and shortcomings (e.g. violation of self-imposed constraints, non-normalized data).
+The Curia Vista data has many quirks and shortcomings (e.g. violation of constraints).

 This project aims to improve the data quality by:

-1) Enforcing database constrains (generic)
+1) Enforcing schema constrains
-   - Reporting violations in an actionable manner
-2) Normalize the mirrored data
+2) Fixing up data found to be broken

-3) Support fixing up known issues (Curia Vista specific)
+Problematic data should be reported as [GitLab issue](https://gitlab.com/votelog/data-provider-curia-vista), hopefully to be fixed by upstream Curia Vista at some point.

 ## Setup